Panchgani, located amidst five hills, is a picturesque hill station in the state of Maharashtra

 Geography of Panchgani

 The hill station is having an average elevation of 1293 meters or 4242 feet.
-It is placed in the middle of five hills in the Sahyadris mountain range
+It is located in the middle of five hills in the Sahyadris mountain range

 , and the Krishna River

 flowing nearby.
-Panchgani is located at a distance of about two hundred and eighty five kilometers, hundred kilometers and eighteen kilometers respectively, from the city of Mumbai, Pune
+Panchgani is located at a distance of about two hundred and eighty five kilometres, hundred kilometres and eighteen kilometres respectively, from the city of Mumbai

 Climate of Panchgani

-The temperature at Panchgani hill is about 12§C in the winter season, and at times it gets to a temperature of about 34§C in the summer season.
+The temperature at Panchgani hill is about 12 degree Celsius in the winter season, and at times it gets to a temperature of about 34 degree Celsius in the summer season.
 However, the humidity in this hill station is quite low.
-The five hills which surround Panchgani are topped by a volcanic plateau, and it is the second highest plateau in Asia after the Tibetan plateau.
-These plateaus, also known as `table land`, are the components of the Deccan Plateau

 Education in Panchgani

 Some of the educational institutions in the Panchgani hill station area include several boarding schools which were constructed in the late 1800s.
 These schools draw students from the closely-located cities of Pune and Mumbai, and also abroad.
 Presently, there are more than 30 boarding schools in the area.
 Some of the other educational institutions in Panchgani include the Anjuman-E-Islam, Aram Vidyalaya, Anjuman-E-Islam, Billimoria High School, Cambridge High School, Bharati Vidyapeeth Academy, Marathavada Gurukul Hostel, Kimmins High School, Godevli Education Society, New Era High School , Silver Dale High School, Vidya Niketan High School, St. Josephs Convent, etc.